 Colorado Parks and Wildlife is a nationally recognized leader in conservation, outdoor recreation and wildlife management.
 The agency manages 42 state parks, all of Colorado's wildlife, more than 300 state wildlife areas and a host of recreational programs.
 CPW issues hunting and fishing licenses, conducts research to improve wildlife management activities, protects high priority wildlife habitat through acquisitions and partnerships, provides technical assistance to private and other public landowners concerning wildlife and habitat management and develops programs to understand, protect and recover threatened and endangered species.

 CPW also administers the state's trail program and registers boats, snowmobiles, off-highway vehicles and river outfitters.
 Parks and Wildlife employees and their partners work together to provide ongoing and outstanding customer service through recreational programs, amenities, and services.
 Regulations are established by the Colorado Parks and Wildlife Commission.

-Director of Colorado Parks & Wildlife
+Acting Director of Colorado Parks & Wildlife